Cap set

-Cap sets may be defined more generally as subsets of finite affine or projective spaces with no three in line, where these objects are simply called caps.
+Caps are defined more generally as subsets of a finite affine or projective space with no three in a line.

 The "cap set" terminology should be distinguished from other unrelated mathematical objects with the same name, and in particular from sets with the compact absorption property in function spaces as well as from compact convex co-convex subsets of a convex set.

 Example

 An example of cap sets comes from the card game Set, a card game in which each card has four features (its number, symbol, shading, and color), each of which can take one of three values.
 The cards of this game can be interpreted as representing points of the four-dimensional affine space $\mathbb{Z}_3^4$, where each coordinate of a point specifies the value of one of the features.
 A line, in this space, is a triple of cards that, in each feature, are either all the same as each other or all different from each other.
 The game play consists of finding and collecting lines among the cards that are currently face up, and a cap set describes an array of face-up cards in which no lines may be collected.

 One way to construct a large cap set in the game Set would be to choose two out of the three values for each feature, and place face up each of the cards that uses only one of those two values in each of its features.
 The result would be a cap set of 16 cards.
 More generally, the same strategy would lead to cap sets in $\mathbb{Z}_3^n$ of size $2^n$.
-However, in 1971, Giuseppe Pellegrino proved that four-dimensional cap sets have maximum size 20.
+However, in 1970, Giuseppe Pellegrino proved that four-dimensional cap sets have maximum size 20.
 In terms of Set, this result means that some layouts of 20 cards have no line to be collected, but that every layout of 21 cards has at least one line.
+(The dates are not a typo: the Pellegrino cap set result from 1970 really does predate the first publication of the Set game in 1974.)